 - Results achieved through this.

-- The form in which you see the knowledge finally shaping up as.
+- The form in which you see the knowledge finally shaping up as - as an article or as a series of two-three explainer videos.

 - Two samples of work - written or video.

-The following criteria will be applied for selecting fellows:
+The following criteria will also be applied for selecting fellows:

 - Diversity - women, trans and gender non conforming persons and individuals from marginalised social contexts will be given preference.